ldodds/xls-split/README.md

   --skip            , -s
     number of rows in each worksheet to skip before writing data

+  --skipfooter      , -f
+    number of rows to skip at the end of each worksheet

   --dir             , -d
     output directory into which CSV files will be written